 BECAUSE STANDARD price-earnings ratios can be misleading, some investors rely on cyclically adjusted price-earnings ratios, or CAPE, a measure developed by Yale University professor Robert Shiller and fellow economist John Y. Campbell.
 CAPE is often referred to as the Shiller P/E.

 The Shiller P/E is based on an average of reported earnings for the past 10 years, with earnings from earlier years adjusted upward to reflect inflation.
 This averaging has the benefit of smoothing out earnings, which can fluctuate widely from year to year.
-The average Shiller P/E was 20.1 over the past 50 years and 17.2 over the past 100 years.
-But the average since year-end 1989 has been 25.6, suggesting that the CAPE multiple may have moved into a permanently higher range.
-At the end of 2018’s second quarter, it stood at 32, one of the highest readings ever.
+The average Shiller P/E was 20.2 over the past 50 years and 17.4 over the past 100 years.
+But the average since year-end 1989 has been 25.8, suggesting that the CAPE multiple may have moved into a permanently higher range.
+At the end of 2019’s first quarter, it stood at 30.8, high by historical standards.